-This projected claim amount does not include amounts on account of the claim that may be asserted by Whitton Petroleum Services Limited pursuant to that certain Overriding Royalty Agreement Relating to Blocks Located Offshore Angola or amounts on account of contract rejection claims.
+7 This projected claim amount does not include amounts on account of the claim that may be asserted by Whitton Petroleum Services Limited pursuant to that certain Overriding Royalty Agreement Relating to Blocks Located Offshore Angola.

-Assumes certain intercompany claims are Allowed pursuant to the Plan, "make-whole" premium on higher end of potential range, nonpayment of remaining amounts due pursuant to the Sonangol settlement, and no unencumbered exploration leases.
+8 Assumes certain intercompany claims are Allowed pursuant to the Plan, "make-whole" premiums on higher end of potential range, nonpayment of remaining amounts due pursuant to the Sonangol settlement, and no unencumbered exploration leases.

-Assumes certain intercompany claims are not Allowed pursuant to the Plan, "make-whole" premium on lower end of potential range, payment of remaining amounts due pursuant to the Sonangol settlement, and certain unencumbered exploration leases as asserted by the Committee.
+9 Assumes certain intercompany claims are not Allowed pursuant to the Plan, "make-whole" premiums on lower end of potential range, payment of remaining amounts due pursuant to the Sonangol settlement, and certain unencumbered exploration leases as asserted by the Committee.